rackerlabs/docs-core-infra-user-guide/cloud_images/important_concepts.rst

 Immutability
 ------------

-An important aspect of how Glance treats images is that *image data is immutable*.
+An important aspect of how Cloud Images treats images is that *image data is immutable*.
 Hence, once the image data has been uploaded and the checksum and location are set, the image data *may not be modified*.
 Thus you are guaranteed that whenever you boot a server from the image with id